 The lines between family life, social life and work are becoming increasingly blurred; as our lives become more fused, the built-up environment needs to adapt accordingly.
-Boelens de Gruyter, MVSA and Heyligers d+p are redeveloping the Berghaus Plaza into a Work, Play and Live destination; a concept that promotes balance for a better quality of life.
+Boelens de Gruyter, MVSA and HEYLIGERS architects are redeveloping the Berghaus Plaza into a Work, Play and Live destination; a concept that promotes balance for a better quality of life.
 A combination of office and residential space carefully blended with retail, restaurants and bars.

 BREEAM Excellent certification is being pursued for the Berghaus project.
 Read more about this in the BREEAM case study.